ERDF Programme Baden-Württemberg 2021 – 2027 – Bioeconomy

 Bioeconomy funding programme – biorefineries for the recovery of raw materials from waste and wastewater: "Bio-Ab-Cycling"

 With ”Ab-cycling” raw materials are recovered from waste and wastewater.
-With the ERDF funding programme Bio-Ab-Cycling, the Ministry of the Environment is promoting pilot and demonstration plants related to bio-up-cycling.
+With the ERDF funding programme Bio-Ab-Cycling, the Ministry of the Environment, Climate and Energy Sector of Baden-Württemberg is promoting pilot and demonstration plants related to bio-up-cycling.

 The KoalAplan project: The biorefinery of the "KoalAplan" project is implemented on the teaching and rese-arch campus of the University of Stuttgart.
 (Aerial view)